Brian is a trial lawyer whose practice centers on complex commercial litigation, with an emphasis on disputes over trade

 Before Fox Rothschild

-Prior to joining Fox, Brian was an associate at a national law firm based in Philadelphia, where he served as co-founder and co-chair of the firm’s Veterans’ Rights Pro Bono Practice Group and helped to organize the International and Domestic Arbitration Group.
-He also previously served as a federal judicial law clerk to the Honorable James F. McClure of the U.S. District Court for the Middle District of Pennsylvania.
+Prior to joining Fox, Brian was an attorney at a national law firm based in Philadelphia, where he co-founded the firm’s Veterans’ Rights Pro Bono Practice Group and helped to organize the International and Domestic Arbitration Group.
+He also previously served as a law clerk to U.S. District Judge James F. McClure of the Middle District of Pennsylvania.

-While in law school, he served as a member of the Washington and Lee Law Review.
-Brian was also a best oralist and best brief finalist at the John W. Davis Moot Court Competition.
+While in law school, Brian was a member of the Washington and Lee Law Review.
+He earned the distinctions of best oralist and best brief finalist at the John W. Davis Moot Court Competition.
 As a Burks Scholar, he taught research and writing skills to first-year students.
-He was inducted into the Omicron Delta Kappa Leadership Honor Society.
+He was also inducted into the Omicron Delta Kappa Leadership Honor Society.

 In college, Brian spent a semester abroad at the National University of Ireland Galway.

 Beyond Fox Rothschild

-In addition to his teaching duties, Brian is active in the American Bar Association.
-He serves as Co-Chair of the ABA Section of Litigation's Business Torts and Unfair Competition Committee for the 2016-17 bar year.
+Brian is active in the American Bar Association.
+He serves as Co-Chair of the ABA Section of Litigation's Business Torts and Unfair Competition Committee for the 2017-18 bar year.
 In 2014, he co-chaired the ABA Corporate Counsel CLE Seminar.
-He is a member of the ABA Judicial Internship Opportunity Program.
-He is also active in the Irish American Business Chamber and Network, Brehon Society, Bucknell Professional Network and the Greater Philadelphia Rugby Business Network.
+He is also active in the Irish American Business Chamber and Network and the Bucknell Professional Network.

-Brian also maintains an active pro bono practice and represents homeless veterans before the Veteran’s Administration.
-During his career, he has litigated on behalf of college student editors, disabled New Jersey residents and gay rights advocates.
+In his pro bono practice work, Brian represents homeless veterans before the Veteran’s Administration.
+He has previously litigated pro bono cases on behalf of disabled New Jersey residents and gay rights advocates.